XiaoSong-CPE/XiaoSong-CPE.github.io/docs/english/fulltext/The_Bluest_Eye.md

 "Yeah.
 Come on."

 He pulled gently at her dress.
 Pecola began to move toward his house.
 When he knew she had agreed, Junior ran ahead excitedly, stopping only to yell back at her tod come on.
 He held the door open for her, smiling his encouragement.
 Pecola climbed the porch stairs and hesitated there, afraid to follow him.
 The house looked dark.
 Junior said, "There's nobody here.
 My ma's gone out, and my father's at work.
-Don't you want to see the kittens?"Junior turned on the lights.
+Don't you want to see the kittens?"

+Junior turned on the lights.
 Pecola stepped inside the door.

 How beautiful, she thought.
 What a beautiful house.
 There was a big red-and-gold Bible on the dining-room table.
 Little lace doilies were everywhere—on arms and backs of chairs, in the center of a large dining table, on little tables.
 Potted plants were on all the windowsill.
 A color picture of Jesus Christ hung on a wall with the prettiest paper flowers fastened on the frame.
 She wanted to see everything slowly, slowly.
 But Junior kept saying.
 "Hey, you.
 Come on.
-Come on.

-"He pulled her into another room, even more beautiful than the first.
+Come on."
+He pulled her into another room, even more beautiful than the first.
 More doilies, a big lamp with green-and-gold base and white shade.
 There was even a rug on the floor, with enormous dark-red flowers.
 She was deep in admiration of the flowers when Junior said, "Here!"
 Pecola turned.
 "Here is your kitten!" he screeched.
 And he threw a big black cat right in her face.
 She sucked in her breath in fear and surprise and felt fur in her mouth.
 The cat clawed her face and chest in an effort to right itself, then leaped nimbly to the floor.

 Junior was laughing and running around the room clutching his stomach delightedly.
 Pecola touched the scratched place on her face and felt tears coming.
 When she started toward the doorway, Junior leaped in front of her.